justinkelly/primo-synonyms/ReadMe.md

 ### How to implement in Primo

-Copy the `english_userSynonyms.txt` to the Primo synonyms directory at `ng/jaguar/home/profile/analysis/sysnonyms/userSynonyms` and then execute a Deploy All in the Primo Back Office
+Copy the `english_userSynonyms.txt` to the Primo synonyms directory at `/exlibris/primo/p4_1/ng/jaguar/home/profile/analysis/synonyms/userSynonyms` and then execute a Deploy All in the Primo Back Office

-### Custom synonyms
+## Custom synonyms

 You can add new synonyms into the custom_synonyms.txt file in the Primo format - such as

     connection = connexion (very high)
     connexion = connection (very high)

-Refer the Primo Techinlca Guide for more info on ranking synonyms etc..
+Refer the Primo Technical Guide for more info on ranking synonyms etc..

 ### How to run